rackerlabs/support-how-to/content/rackspace-intelligence/working-with-checks.md

 ### Agent checks

-*Agent check*s monitor an entity's resource utilization.
+*Agent checks* monitor an entity's resource utilization.
 Agent checks are performed by the monitoring agent that is running on a server.
 For example, a Memory check monitors a server's memory use and can trigger an alarm if it detects memory use above a specified percentage.

 Rackspace Intelligence supports the following agent checks: